Azarias Ruberwa: Congo Civil Wars (1996-2003)

-After the First Congo War began, Tutsis in the Congo were being persecuted.
-Ruberwa and his family were forced to flee the country because they were Tutsis.
-However, in early 1997, Ruberwa decided to join the AFDL rebel group as a political analyst and speech writer in order to help the group win the war against longtime dictator Mobutu Sese Seko.
+After the First Congo War began.
+Ruberwa and his family were forced to flee the country however, in early 1997, Ruberwa decided to join the AFDL rebel group as a political analyst and speech writer in order to help the group win the war against longtime dictator Mobutu Sese Seko.
 Ruberwa is credited with writing Laurent-Désiré Kabila's victory speech after the fall of Lubumbashi, often described as the turning point of the war, as well as writing Kabila's inaugural speech.

 Once the war ended, Ruberwa was appointed Chief of Staff to the Minister of Foreign Affairs, Bizima Karaha.
 Among other things, he led a delegation to Rome during his tenure to represent the Democratic Republic of Congo in the negotiations leading up to the Treaty of Rome-which was responsible for creating the International Criminal Court.

 The Second Congo War began on August 2, 1998.
 Ruberwa, along with several other Congolese politicians left the government to create the Rally for Congolese Democracy (RCD), a Rwandan-backed movement based in Goma which went on to amass between 30,000 and 40,000 troops and control about 50 percent of the country.
 Ruberwa first served as Chief of Cabinet for the RCD's Department of Exterior Relations.
-He later became a member of the Executive Committee and the Deputy Head (Chief of Adjunct) of the Department of Exterior Relations.
+He later became a member of the executive committee and the Deputy Head (Chief of Adjunct) of the Department of Exterior Relations.

 Ruberwa was eventually appointed RCD Secretary General in October 2000, which effectively made him the de facto political leader of the organization.
 In this capacity, Ruberwa took on the chief negotiator role for the movement at both the Lusaka Ceasefire Agreement in Zambia and the Sun City Accords in Pretoria, South Africa.

 Ruberwa did not become president of the RCD movement until after the transitional government began in July 2003.